syyePhenomenol/HollowKnight.MapModS/README.md

 - "Transition" mode displays visited rooms with color-coding, along with a pathfinder function.
     - Check out the [MapModS Legend](./MAPLEGEND.md) for more details on what the colors/brightness of each room indicate.
     - Hover over the selected room and press your bound `Menu Select` button to find a path.
 If successful, the path route will be displayed.
 You can try again to change the start/final transition to what you want.
-    - You can toggle including Benchwarp in the pathfinder on/off with `CTRL-B`.
+    - The route will also be visible from the Quick Map, and in-game based on the below toggle.
+As you make the correct transitions, those transitions will get cleared from the route.
-    - The route will also be visible from the Quick Map for easy access, and gets updated as you make the suggested transitions.
+    - `CTRL-B`: Toggle including Benchwarp in the pathfinder on/off.
-    - You can toggle the route to be displayed in-game on/off with `CTRL-R`.
+    - `CTRL-R`: Toggle the route to be displayed in-game full/next transition only/off.
-    - The World Map can list unchecked and visited transitions for any selected room, toggled with `CTRL-U`.
+    - `CTRL-U`: Toggle the panel for unchecked and visited transitions in the World Map.

 # How To Install
 Use Scarab: https://github.com/fifty-six/Scarab